 “Would I not understand too?” it was the older one.
 I now realized that I could not escape this, so I decided to explain.

 I know of someone who had spent the last five years in pursuit of his dreams and still not being able to be on the path.
 He told me, “it is not bad to keep on trying, but sometimes you wait and wait until no one but your heart tells you that your fear has been confirmed.
 You take it in good faith and say, ‘its one of those things’.
-Soon the good faith turns to anger and frustration” but we should remember that the pains of waiting are gone when the desired is achieve.
+Soon the good faith turns to anger and frustration”.

-The worst things to do are to blame yourself and doubt your capability.
+The worst thing to do is to blame yourself and doubt your capability.

 Realizing that there are obstacles should make us think intently before pursuing a career.
 Giving consideration to questions like these could be of help: